Flangvik/Bobber/README.md

 #Import GraphRunner
 Import-Module .\GraphRunner.ps1

-#read and parse RoadTools auth file into an JSON object
+#Read and parse RoadTools auth file into a JSON object
 #While the JSON object of roadtools does not match what GraphRunner needs,enought objects match in order to "trick" GraphRunner into allowing us to run RefreshGraphTokens
 $tokens = Get-Content .\firstname_lastname_example_com_roadtools_auth -raw | ConvertFrom-Json

 #Run RefreshGraphTokens in order to update our $tokens var
 Invoke-RefreshGraphTokens -RefreshToken $roadToolsAuth.refreshToken -tenantid $roadToolsAuth.tenantId

-#Most common command to dump a series of information from the GraphAPI
+#Most common command to dump a series of information from the Graph API
 Invoke-GraphRunner -Tokens $tokens
 ```